 - Untreated mental health and substance use disorders can make it tough to maintain a job to pay for rent and housing expenses

-Veterans might feel left out by society after returning home from active duty.
+Veterans and First Responders might feel left out by society after returning home from active duty.
 They might have left their homes for months or even years.
-Coming back home when your family and friends have all moved on can isolate Veterans, leading to a lack of support.
-In addition, many Veterans have PTSD or experience mental health symptoms caused by the stressors of military service.
-Veterans with untreated mental health issues are more likely to abuse drugs and alcohol to cope with their symptoms.
+Coming back home when your family and friends have all moved on can isolate Veterans and First Responders, leading to a lack of support.
+In addition, many Veterans and First Responders have PTSD or experience mental health symptoms caused by the stressors of military service.
+Veterans and First Responders with untreated mental health issues are more likely to abuse drugs and alcohol to cope with their symptoms.
 Substance use disorders correlate with trouble maintaining a job, problems in relationships, financial struggles, and legal issues.
-These problems can contribute to homelessness among Veterans who are not seeking treatment for mental health and substance use disorders.
+These problems can contribute to homelessness among Veterans and First Responders who are not seeking treatment for mental health and substance use disorders.

-Help for homeless Veterans should address housing while also dealing with the underlying causes of homelessness.
-In addition, Veterans might have untreated mental health issues upon leaving military service.
-When these issues are not addressed, for instance, a Veteran’s quality of life can significantly diminish.
+Help for homeless Veterans and First Responders should address housing while also dealing with the underlying causes of homelessness.
+In addition, Veterans and First Responders might have untreated mental health issues upon leaving military service.
+When these issues are not addressed, for instance, a Veteran’s or First Responder’s quality of life can significantly diminish.
 As a result, this can lead to several problems like homelessness.

-Treatment options for mental health and substance use among Veterans include:
+Treatment options for mental health and substance use among Veterans and First Responders include:

 - Therapy: Group and individual counseling with the guidance of a licensed therapist can help Veterans learn healthy coping skills.
-Therapy can help further address negative thoughts, self-esteem issues, relationship problems, and other issues that Veterans might face.
+Therapy can help further address negative thoughts, self-esteem issues, relationship problems, and other issues that Veterans and First Responders might face.

 - EMDR therapy: Eye movement desensitization and reprocessing (EMDR) is an evidence-based therapeutic practice for symptoms of PTSD.

 - Holistic therapy: Taking care of the whole person in recovery from mental health and substance use disorders is critical to leading a happy life.
-Therefore, holistic therapies help Veterans learn the importance of mindfulness, nutrition, relaxation, and recreation during recovery.
+Therefore, holistic therapies help Veterans and First Responders learn the importance of mindfulness, nutrition, relaxation, and recreation during recovery.

-- 12-Step immersion: Peer support groups based on 12-Step principles can benefit Veterans in recovery from substance abuse.
-Veterans in recovery can prevent isolation by participating in peer support groups.
+- 12-Step immersion: Peer support groups based on 12-Step principles can benefit Veterans and First Responders in recovery from substance abuse.
+Veterans and First Responders in recovery can prevent isolation by participating in peer support groups.

 - Medication-assisted treatment (MAT): MAT combines the use of prescription medications and behavioral therapy to treat drug and alcohol addictions.
 The FDA has approved specific medications for opioid and alcohol use disorders.

-By addressing these underlying causes of homelessness, Veterans can improve their quality of life and successfully manage mental health symptoms throughout long-term recovery.
+By addressing these underlying causes of homelessness, Veterans and First Responders can improve their quality of life and successfully manage mental health symptoms throughout long-term recovery.

-Sunrise Veterans Health offers help for homeless Veterans struggling with mental health and substance use disorders.
-In addition, we provide a range of evidence-based treatment options to help Veterans live healthy, happy lives after service.
+Sunrise Rehab and Recovery offers help for homeless Veterans and First Responders struggling with mental health and substance use disorders.
+In addition, we provide a range of evidence-based treatment options to help Veterans and First Responders live healthy, happy lives after service.
 Call us today or visit our admissions page to begin treatment.